 We have further news from Ronnie Poulton.
-No sooner than troops are out of the trenches and they are put to hard work.
+No sooner are troops out of the trenches than they are put to hard work.
 It does seem right to call it “Rest.”

 Saturday 24th April.
 “We came out after four days in last night, and immediately went off digging, after ¼ hour’s rest.

 The whole thing as a war is an absolute farce.
 This is honest fact.
 We went up to part of the line near here, which has a gap of 200 yards in it.
 Here Territorial Engineers are building a magnificent breastwork and parados and Territorials supply working parties.
 The joke is we are 120 yards from the German trench and about 80 from the German working parties.
 And we make a hell of a row, laugh, talk, light pipes etc and sing and nobody fires a shot, except one old sniper who seems to fire high on purpose; and yet when the flares go up, we stand stock-still so as not to be seen!!”